PlunderAcademy/plunderacademy/src/components/interactive-elements/README.md

 # Interactive Elements

-This folder contains the modular interactive element system for Plunder Academy.
-The system supports multiple types of interactive learning elements and is designed to be easily extensible.
+This folder contains the modular dual-mode interactive element system for Plunder Academy.
+The system supports multiple types of interactive learning elements, each capable of operating in both learning mode (with immediate feedback) and assessment mode (for quiz validation).

 ## Structure